cecileane/simulation-hiddenparalogy-ratevariation/notebook/weekly_note.md

+# Feb 28 to March 7
+Agenda for meeting:
+--> Estimated running time for different steps of my pipeline.

+-Having this project as a talk in the Evolution
+  -> Too early to show
+-How about the find_graph workflow?

+---> find_graphs coding
+Which graph could be comparing.

+---> Sort the graph based on score, so k = 1 should have the best score.
+---> Or we can compare the grand truth tree to all good graphs with k = 1, but it won't represent the reality.
+---> However, this method has a biased sample.
+This means that we inferred the best graphs based on the data.
+Now, we are using the best-inferred graphs to fit the data.
+This is very circurlar, because we are using something estimated from the dataset itself to test how good they fit to the dataset.
+This could be the reason why in the discussion of Maier et al. they didn't talk about using their boostrap method to compare models between different complexity levels.
+Instead, they used the threshold in WR to compare with models with different complexity.

+---> We should do the boostrapping method, to compare the best tree with graph with k = 1.
+Save a threshold of 3, what if threshold of 4 --> save all the WR

+---> Just do the boostrap for the best tree and the best graph with k = 1.

 # Feb 14 to Feb 19
 To-do list:
 -Multi-process simulation_iqtree.jl --> Half done.
-Check the speed between using iqtree's own multi-processing and the speed in multi-processing in each rep. Multi-process the last part of simulation_iqtree.jl
+Check the speed between using iqtree's own multi-processing and the speed in multi-processing in each rep. Multi-process the last part of simulation_iqtree.jl -> Done.
--Multi-process snaq builing
--Finish literature review and send the notes.
+-Multi-process snaq builing -> Need to fianlize -Finish literature review and send the notes. -> done.

 Updates about find_graph workflow:
 I created a workflor_findgraph.md in $root/notebook.
 Plan to have a detailed literature review over the weekends and send the workflow with reference earlier next week through Slack.